alex-leonhardt/ansible-pex/README.md

 ## pre-requisites

 - vagrant or docker (a host that's linux w/ python-dev(el) and general build-utils installed)
+- python 2.6.9 (recommended: python 2.7.x)

+## python 3

+not tested on / with python 3 but I cannot see anything that should prevent this from working

 ## create the pex